 - Face-to-Face tutoring provided by dependable peer tutors in math and writing. - Online Tutoring via Smart thinking, an academic online and on demand tutoring services provided by Pearson Education.
 This service is available 24/7 - Electronic writing Review

-Students can contact tutor@bushnell.edu or call 541-684-7211 to receive additional help and information.
+Students can contact tutor@bushnell.edu to receive additional help and information.
 Please note, tutors provide paper reviews, but do not provide editing services.

 Counseling Services